Horizoninvoice/invoice-generator-app/RAZORPAY_TEST_GUIDE.md

 ## Support

 If you encounter issues:
-1. Check Netlify Function logs
+1. Check Vercel Function logs
 2. Check browser console for errors
 3. Verify all environment variables are set
 4. Test with different test cards
 5. Contact Razorpay support if payment gateway issues persist